Prince William and Prince Harry Hadn't Seen Mom Diana in Nearly One Month Before Her Shocking Death

 “There was all that to contend with.
 And – I don’t pretend we’re the only people to have to deal with that, but it was an interesting way of growing up.”

-The documentary features candid conversations with the princes and Diana’s friends, family and admirers.
-The discussion Harry and William have about Diana in the new special are deeply personal, including them sharing their regret over the last time they spoke to their mother before her death.
+The documentary featured candid conversations with the princes and Diana’s friends, family and admirers.
+The discussion Harry and William have about Diana in the new special were deeply personal, including them sharing their regret over the last time they spoke to their mother before her death.

 “If I’d known that that was the last time I was going to speak to my mother the things that I would – the things I would have said to her,” Harry said about their final phone call when he was just 12.